Stevia vs. Xylitol: Which Sweetener Is Best?

 Stevia comes from the Stevia rebaudiana plant, native to Paraguay but now grown across the world.
 The sweetener itself comes from either the whole leaf or from the compound rebaudioside-A that is found in it.
 The taste is very sweet, but slightly different from regular sugar.

-I recommend find a brand that is made of 100% pure Stevia leaf, like the one in this list of Candida-safe supplements.
+I recommend that you find a brand made of 100% pure Stevia leaf, like the one in this list of Candida-safe supplements.
 Many popular brands of Stevia actually contain other sweeteners like Maltodextrin.

 Pros of Stevia

 - Stevia has a very low Glycemic Index and does not spike your blood sugar like regular sugar does.
 It is less likely to feed your Candida overgrowth.